 10. Lifetime Coverage

-Most private insurers for long-term care only covers up to age 60/70.
-CareShield Life is one of the few that offers lifetime long-term care insurance.
+CareShield Life and it’s supplement plans is one of the few that offers lifetime long-term care insurance.

 11. Lifetime Cash Payouts

-As mentioned above, this is to combat inflation.
-The amount may be revised after 2025 depending on the economic environment
+As mentioned in the previous sections, this is to combat inflation.
+The amount may be revised after 2025 depending on the economic environment.

 up to 30% off.